On principles between $\Sigma_1$- and $\Sigma_2$-induction, and monotone enumerations: Introduction

 \section{Introduction}

-We will mainly work over $P^-$, that is Peano Arithmetic without the induction axiom.
-We will make use of induction (e.g., $I\Sigma_n$) and the bounded collection principle (e.g. $B\Sigma_n$).
-If the reader is not familiar with these principles we refer the him to \cite{HP98}.
-We will also use the system of elementary arithmetic $\textrm{EA}$ which is $P^-$ plus the exponential function, i.e., $\textrm{EA}:\equiv P^-+ 2^x$.
+We will work over $I\Sigma_1$, that is Peano Arithmetic where the induction axiom is restricted to $\Sigma_1$-formulas.
+We will make use of stronger forms of induction (i.e., $I\Sigma_n$ with $n\ge2 $) and the bounded collection principle (i.e., $B\Sigma_n$).
+If the reader is not familiar with these systems and principles, we refer him to \cite{HP98}.